se4ai/se4ai.github.io/index.md

 ## 12 Rules for SE in the age of AI

 Once upon a time (in 2000),
-Joel Spolsky offer a 12 step test to rate the quality of a software team[^foot].
+Joel Spolsky offer a dozen tests to rate the quality of a software team[^foot].
-In the spirot of the Joel test, we offer our own 12 step test to rate the quality of software teams dealing with AI.
+In the spirit of the Joel test, we offer our set of tests  to rate the quality of software teams dealing with AI.

 1. Have you compared the effectiveness of your AI tools against other options?
 2. How stable is the performance of your AI tool ?
+3. Can you report the dx/dy of your AI tool (i.e. if we change inputs _X_, does that effect the outputs _Y_)?
-3. Have you optimize your software to ensure most effectiveness?
+3. Using that dx/dy knowledge, can you optimize your software to ensure most effectiveness?
+4. Using that optimizer, can you AI tools chase a wide range of business goals?
 4. Do you have a continuous monitoring process in place to ensure AI tool effectiveness?
 5. Do you have a continuous repair process in place to mitigate for poor performance?
 6. Does your AI tools  run
-  fast enough, not use excessive minimal system resources, to enable such comparisons, stability tests, optimization monitoring, repair?
+  fast enough, not use excessive minimal system resources, to enable such comparisons, stability tests, optimization monitoring, and repair?
 7. Does your AI tools ship with a "certification envelope" (so that its users know when not to trust it)?
 8. Are you testing if your AI tool is being unfair to different social groups?